nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221013221136/README.md

-# implement a graph query language
+# graph query language for zettelkasten

 - `./graphquery`
 - simple graph query language implemented with pipelines of transformations and set theory operations